jcornaz/kwik/docs/write-tests.rst

     :end-before: //endregion

 The generation will always start by emitting the given samples.
-They will also be emitted few times later so that they are tested more often than other arbitrary values.

-We can configure how often they have to be emitted with argument ``ratio``, corresponding of the requested ratio of sample vs random values.

 .. note::
     All built-in generators already have some samples included.